palmerabollo/express-ping/README.md

 express-ping
 ============

 Let your express applications **expose a simple API to inform about its internal status** and health to both operators and to other applications.

 This module was created as an express middleware to simplify its usage.
+Add a **single line** to your express application and you are done.

 Usage
 -----